gonstr/AntiRaidTools/Docs/README.md

 ### Countdown, duration, delay and throttle

-For most triggers, `countdown`, `delay` and `throttle` fields can also be set.
+For most triggers, `countdown`, `duration`, `delay` and `throttle` fields can also be set.

+All fields are optional.

+#### Countdown

-countdown is used in the user interface for triggers where it makes sense to do a countdown.
-For SPELL_CAST triggers the countdown will be the casttime of the spell if one exists.
+Used in the user interface for triggers where it makes sense to do a countdown.
+For `SPELL_CAST` triggers countdown will be the casttime of the spell if one exists.

-delay delays the trigger.
+#### Duration

+How long the trigger will be active for.
+The defualt is `5` seconds.

+#### Delay

+Delay the trigger execution.
+If an `untrigger` triggers during the delay, the trigger will be cancelled before it's run.

+#### Throttle

-throttle prevents the trigger from being triggered multiple times within a time window.
+Prevents the trigger from being triggered multiple times within a time window.